 Vinyl Plank / Vinyl Tile Flooring Installation

-The possibilities are endless, friend.
-You can find glue down vinyl plank flooring, click-lock vinyl plank that installs as a floating floor, even loose lay vinyl plank flooring that relies on friction and weight to hold it in place.
+You can find glue down vinyl plank flooring, click-lock vinyl plank that installs as a floating floor, and even loose lay vinyl plank flooring that relies on friction and weight to hold it in place.
 Some types even have peel-and-stick backing!

 Advantages of Vinyl Plank Flooring / Vinyl Tile Flooring